 At the age of 14 I read the works of Edgar Allen Poe, while sitting in our backyard tree house.
 That is when my life-long secret dream of being a novelist was born.
 Over the years, I often thought how great it would be to write fiction, but never acted on it until about three years ago.
 Since “retiring”, my husband and I have traveled quite a bit, especially on cruise ships, and this inspired me to write my first novel.
 Not surprisingly, it takes place on a cruise ship sailing around Cape Horn.
 I have continued to pursue other interests, which include studying religious history and health and fitness.
 I have also started a blog about fitness, travel, and my writing experiences.

-Tell us about your latest book.
+Tell us about your first novel.

 Is it available in print, ebook, and Kindle formats?

 is available through many online booksellers, including Amazon and Barnes and Noble.
 Xlibris, the publisher, also sells the book online and I sell personalized signed copies from the book’s website.
 It is available in hard and soft cover, ebook, and Kindle download.
 Five independent bookstores in Colorado also have copies for sale, including the Tattered Cover.
 My local public library has some copies as well.
 I have had a few book signings in my area, and very successful signings on a Royal Caribbean cruise ship sailing around Cape Horn, the setting of the book.